wp-plugins/pagerestrict/readme.txt

 1. Enjoy.

 == Changelog ==

+= 2.05 (2011-12-17) =
+* Fixed bug where pages were not being restricted.
+Confirmed most compatibility with WP 3.3.

 = 2.04 (2011-09-07) =
 * Added support for blog home page (included with archives and search listings) for post restriction.